patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

 npm install
     ```

-    With this complete, try to deploy your app again.
+    With this complete, try to deploy your app again by checking in your code.

     ![Site overview screenshot](/media/angular-deployment-7.png)